BooByrd/RandomPersonPicker/Command Line Interface/README for CLI.md

 # Command Line Interface
 This program was wrote to randomly pick people from an input text file.
 It will write the data to a text file for record keeping if need be.
-This program/project was created because my mom asked if I could write something to help her to use at work.
+This program/project was created because my mom asked if I could write something to help her at work.

 Anyone and everyone is free to use program.
 I only ask that I be given credit if used by anyone else.
 There are no copyrights or anything attached to this program/project.